sousasag/school_codes/README.md

 ## Requirements

-These codes were implemented to be used in Linux machines.
-Each one of those are there own requirements.
-Here is the list of some of the requirements that you need to install these codes:
+These codes were implemented to be used on a Linux machines.
+Here is the list of some of the requirements that you need to install these codes in order to make the codes running:

-Python for the scripts provided.
-Some typical modules should be available: re, numpy, matplotlib, argparse
+For Python
+  * re
+  * numpy
+  * matplotlib
+  * argparse
+  * seaborn (not necessary, but will make the plots look slightly better)

+They can all be installed with `pip install numpy matplotlib argparse seaborn`

 For ARES:
   * [CFITSIO](http://heasarc.nasa.gov/fitsio/fitsio.html)